 There is more on these subjects in my ‘practical spirituality’ podcasts.
 But if you would like to find out about the physics, some good starting points include The Heartmath Institute, the new science of Epigenetics, the work of geologist and scientist Greg Bradden (and his book ‘Human by Design’).
 Our world is changing, we are evolving.
 These are exciting times and in due course I feel certain that many solutions will emerge from our growing consciousness and connection all things.

 Blog note: I am currently deciding whether to continue writing a blog and, if so, in what format eg. blogs or podcasts and also what subject matter?
 I have said pretty much everything I want to say about my rewilding experience (‘rewilding of the soul’ that is) and in the last year or so, have covered most of the core subjects which are close to my heart on the theme of practical spirituality.
-So, dear reader, if you have any suggestions as to what you might like to hear from me, or if there are questions you would like me to address in my blogs or have any other ideas, please email me via to email@example.com.
+So, dear reader, if you have any suggestions as to what you might like to hear from me, or if there are questions you would like me to address in my blogs or you have any other ideas, please email me via to firstname.lastname@example.org.
 Thank you!